Why do airliners fly so high in the sky?

 Why do aircraft fly at high altitude?
 Is it to save fuel?

-An example is moving your hand through water or golden syrup.
-It’s much less effort to move your hand through the water, and this is exactly the same principle with an aircraft flying at a higher altitude compared to a lower altitude.
+Here’s an example to demonstrate how the air thins out as you get higher; imagine moving your hand through water and golden syrup.
+If you want to move your hand through both of these liquids at the same speed, you need much more effort to move your hand through the golden syrup than the water.
+This is the same principle with an aircraft flying at a higher altitude when compared to a lower altitude.